samaysinghbisht/scalable-k8s-backend-service/README.md

         - Once you are done, take down everything by executing `docker-compose down -v`.

     * ### Via kubernetes:
-        - In a production environment, the deployment of applications to Kubernetes is typically automated through a CI/CD pipeline, so manually running the following commands isn't necessary.
+        - In a production environment, the deployment of applications to Kubernetes is typically automated through a CI/CD pipeline such as [GitLab](https://about.gitlab.com/), so manually running the following commands isn't necessary.
 However, for local testing purposes, you can use the commands below to deploy the application manually:
         - Ensure Helm is installed
         - Start localstack using docker-compose.yaml (make sure the app service and networks configuratiopn is commented) and run command:
             ```